rahulkumar345/task-manager/README.md

 ## Project Description:

-The goal of this project is to create a React application for task management with a dynamic form generation feature based on a UI schema provided by the user.
-The app will have a dual-panel layout where users can paste the UI schema (in JSON format) on the left side, and the right side will automatically render the form preview based on the schema.
-In addition to the form functionality, the application will allow users to create, read, update, and delete tasks while providing features like task filtering, priority assignment, and more.
+The goal of this project is to build a comprehensive Task Tracker application using ReactJS.
+The application is designed to help users manage their tasks effectively with features like task creation, real-time updates, filtering, categorization, and more.
+The user interface is split into two key components: a task input and management area, and a task display area that dynamically updates based on user interaction and data from global state.

+Users can create tasks with details such as title, category, and priority level.
+Each task can be marked as completed or active, updated, deleted, and reordered through drag-and-drop functionality.
+Tasks are visually categorized and color-coded based on their priority and completion status, enhancing user experience and clarity.

+The application follows a mobile-first responsive design, ensuring optimal user experience across devices.
+All task data is persisted using localStorage, so users do not lose their data on page reloads.

 ## Tech Stack

-Frontend Framework: ReactJS with functional components and hooks.
+Frontend: ReactJS, JavaScript, Tailwind CSS

-State Management: Redux and Redux Toolkit for global state management.
+State Management: Redux, Redux Toolkit

-Persistence: Tasks will be stored in localStorage/IndexedDB for data persistence.

-Responsive Design: Mobile-first approach with responsive layouts.
+Middleware: Redux Thunk
+Persistence: localStorage

 ## Features

-1. Dynamic Form Generation (UI Schema)
-    Users can paste a UI schema in JSON format to dynamically generate a form.

-The schema includes properties like label, description, jsonKey, uiType, validate, and placeholder for different fields (text input, number, radio, etc.).

-The form will display advanced fields that can be toggled based on the validate property in the schema.

-2. Task Management
-   Create, Read, Update, Delete Tasks: Users can add, view, modify, and delete tasks.
+Features - (Task Management)
+Create new tasks with title, category, and priority level

+Read and view all tasks in real-time with dynamic UI rendering

+Update task details and toggle their completion status

+Delete individual tasks from the task list

+Drag-and-drop functionality for reordering tasks

+Features - (Task Display & Organization)
-Task Status: Toggle the completion status of tasks with a simple checkbox.
+Task Status Management: Toggle completion status (active/completed) for individual tasks

-Filtering: Filter tasks based on status (all, completed, active).
+Filtering: View tasks based on their status - all, active, or completed

-Search: Search functionality to find specific tasks using task names or categories.
+Search Functionality: Search through tasks using task titles or keywords

-Categories/Tags: Organize tasks with customizable categories or tags.
+Categories: Tag tasks with categories to organize them contextually

-Priority Levels: Assign priority levels to tasks (low, medium, high) for easy management.
+Priority Levels: Assign low, medium, or high priority to tasks and display them with visual indicators

-3. User Interface & User Experience
-   Intuitive UI: Clean, user-friendly interface for task management.

-Task Organization: Enable drag-and-drop functionality for task reordering.

-Visual Indicators: Use color-coding for task priority and completion status.
+Visual Indicators: Tasks are color-coded based on priority and status for better visual clarity

-4. Real-Time Updates:
-   The UI schema editor (left panel) and form preview (right panel) will synchronize in real-time as users make changes to the JSON schema.
+Responsive Design: Fully optimized for mobile, tablet, and desktop views with a mobile-first approach

 ## Getting Started